-- 2.8.2 Create a whole school protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.8.3 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.8.4 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.8.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.8.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.8.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding procedures. - 2.8.8 Staff should be aware that some groups are potentially more at risk.
+- (a) Create a whole school protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - (b) Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - (c) Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - (d) Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - (e) Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - (f) Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of childon-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding procedures. - (g) Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-School will ensure that these children have a trusted adult in school to talk to. - 2.8.9 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.8.10 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child-Sexual-Behaviour-Assessment-Tool.pdf
+School will ensure that these children have a Schooled adult in school to talk to. - (h) Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary.

-(safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.
+The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.

-2.9 Dealing with Sexual Violence and Sexual Harassment between children
+4.10 Dealing with Sexual Violence and Sexual Harassment between children

-2.9.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into sixth form.
 It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and face to face (both physically and verbally) and are never acceptable.

-- 2.9.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 2.9.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.9.4 Make decisions on a case-by-case basis. - 2.9.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.9.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - 2.9.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.9.8 Liaise closely with external agencies, including police and social care, when required. - 2.9.9 Refer to 'Keeping Children Safe in Education Part Five', 2023, for full details of procedures to be followed in such cases.
-Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, December 2020)
+- (a) Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - (b) Provide training for staff on how to manage a report of sexual violence or sexual harassment. - (c) Make decisions on a case-by-case basis. - (d) Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - (e) Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review. - (f) Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - (g) Ensure close liaison with relevant parents/carers. - (h) Liaise closely with external agencies, including police and social care, when required. - (i) Refer to 'Keeping Children Safe in Education Part Five', 2024, for full details of procedures to be followed in such cases.
+Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, March 2024)